taolinge/streamlit/README.md

 # Arup Eviction Data
 This is a repository for analysis on open data related to evictions as a result of COVID-19.
 This repository gathers data from the Federal Reserve Economic Data portal (FRED).
 There are a number of potential use cases we're aware of to apply that data to address evictions.

-The analysis we do now allows us compare counties side by side by their "Relative Risk" of evictions, based on the FRED data.
+The analysis we do now allows us compare counties side by side by their "Relative Risk" of evictions.

 ## Usage
-This repository currently supports three workflows:
+This repository currently supports three primary workflows:

 1. Gathering data for a single county in a state
 2. Gathering and comparing data for multiple counties using a Relative Risk index